tischi/fiji-script-registrationUsingElastix/README.md

 ### usage notes and tips

 - at the moment the last file (in terms of file-name sorting) automatically is the reference
-- using a Mask file is usually improving the results; one good way to make one is to blur and threshold the reference image
+- using a Mask file is usually improving the results; one good way to make one is to blur and threshold the reference image; the values in the mask image need to be 0 and 1(not 255!)